-The term cultural metriopathy was a concept extrapolated from the biblical passages of Hebrews 5:2-5, which highlights the assumed responsibility of how priests are to deal gently with God's people.
+The term cultural metriopathy was a concept extrapolated from the biblical passages of Hebrews 5:2-5, highlighting the assumed responsibility of how priests deal gently with God's people.
 The early definitions of the protestant church hold fast to the tenet of being considered the priesthood of believers, which this research scrutinizes the validity of this claim when it comes to race relations in America.

 Level Three Headings as Needed (Dissertation Outline – move to Chapter 3)